Skip to main content

 Account security and recovery using key management

 This permissions model's purpose is to keep accounts safe from lost or stolen keys while allowing the usage of modern mobile devices.
-For example, it may be convenient to sign deploys from a smartphone without worrying about the repercussions of losing the phone.
-The recommended setup is to have a low-weight key on the phone, enough for the deploy threshold but not enough for key management.
+For example, it may be convenient to sign transactions from a smartphone without worrying about the repercussions of losing the phone.
+The recommended setup is to have a low-weight key on the phone, enough for the transaction threshold but not enough for key management.
 If the phone is lost or stolen, a key management action using other associated keys from another device (e.g., a home computer) can be used to remove the lost associated key and add a key that resides on a replacement phone.

 note